mukeshyellabilli/mukeshyellabilli/README.md

 - 👋 Hi, I’m @mukeshyellabilli
 - 👀 I’m interested in ...
-Data Analytics and Machine learning,Artificial Intelligence
+Data Analytics and Machine learning,Artificial Intelligence,NLP.
 - 🌱 I’m currently learning ...Data science
 - 💞️ I’m looking to collaborate on ...IT sector
 - 📫 How to reach me ...email-jhmmukesh@gmail.com and phone no:9701721637